kubedb/docs/docs/concepts/databases/percona-xtradb.md

 ### .spec.updateStrategy

-You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for PeronaXtraDB thorough `.spec.updateStrategy` field.
+You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for PerconaXtraDB thorough `.spec.updateStrategy` field.
 The default value of this field is `RollingUpdate`.
 In future, we will use this field to determine how automatic migration from an old PerconaXtraDB version to a new one should behave.

 ### .spec.terminationPolicy